Ephigenia/franklin/README.md

 franklin is a library for storing and displaying various metrics aquired through different apis, web-services or scraped contents.
 Check the [franklin demo page](http://franklin2.marceleichner.de/) for a first impression.

 The whole documentation (setup, configuration …) is now in the [franklin wiki](https://github.com/Ephigenia/franklin/wiki)

+# BEWARE!

+This Version of franklin is currently in development and should only be used if you’re experienced with the previous version or programming.